+The second of th

+Command P

+Input Start Sector Number

+End Sector Number: Should be greater than or equal to start sector number.

+Return Code CMD_SUCCESS

+BUSY

+INVALID_SECTOR

+PARAM_ERROR

-Command P Input Start Sector Number End Sector Number: Should be greater than or equal to start sector number.
-Return Code CMD_SUCCESS BUSY INVALID_SECTOR PARAM_ERROR Description This command must be executed before executing "Copy RAM to Flash" or "Erase Sector(s)" command.
-Successful execution of the "Copy RAM to Flash "Erase Sector(s)" command causes relevant sectors to be protected again.
-T boot block can not be prepared by this command.
-To prepare a single sector the same "Start" and "End" sector numbers.
+Description This command must be executed before executing "Copy RAM to Flash" or "Erase Sector(s)" command.
+Successful execution of the "Copy RAM to Flash" or "Erase Sector(s)" command causes relevant sectors to be protected again.
+The boot block can not be prepared by this command.
+To prepare a single sector use the same "Start" and "End" sector numbers.

 Example "P 0 0 <cr><lf>" prepares the flash sector 0.</lf></cr>